All Courses

 What Every Veterinary Technician Should Know About Their Instrument Reprocessing Quality

-Presented by Sarah B. Cruz of Pretreat CSS
+Sarah B. Cruz CSPDT, CRCST, CHL, CIS of PRETREAT CSS

 Veterinary Technicians have an extensive list of responsibilities, including instrument reprocessing.
 This presentation will teach the fundamental skills to clean and sterilize instruments effectively.
 Allowing veterinary technicians to play a key role in infection prevention in their clinics.